yourabi/django-banish/README.md

     5) Optionally set BANISH_ABUSE_THRESHOLD (default is 75) to the threshold of requests per minute

     6) Optionally set BANISH_MESSAGE (default is "You are banned.") to change default message for banned user.

+    7) Optionally set DJANGO_BANISH_CACHE to the name of the cache from settings.CACHES you want to use.
+Will you 'default' cache by default.
+If your cache is in-memory/per process you'll want to add a cache shared application wide to settings.CACHES and specify it here.

 Issues
 ------